 Sponsor a dog

-Give 15€ a month and help us improve the quality of life for our dogs with special needs, who you’ll meet below.
+Give 15€ a month and help us improve the quality of life for the dogs with special needs who’ve stolen our hearts at the Animals Sense Sostre shelter.
+We present them below!
 Help us cover the cost of the medication, food, veterinary costs and special treatments they need.

 THE PIRATE WHO STOLE OUR HEARTS

-Horacio was rescued from the street on December 2nd, 2017 in Sant Vicenç dels Horts.
+Horacio was rescued from the street four years ago.
 He was in bad shape, very thin, with wounds on his ears and almost blind.
 We urgently took him to the vet and, as we suspected, he tested positive for leishmaniasis and ehrlichia.
 He immediately started treatment with Glucantime, allopurinol, doxycycline as well as eye drops and ciclosporin for his dry eye syndrome.
 We continued treatment until his leishmaniasis was under control and we was taken off the allopurinol.